algorand/go-algorand/network/README-P2P.md

 A new `PeerStore` (built on top of `libp2p.Peerstore`) resembles the original `Phonebook` by strictly implementing some of its methods and has the remaining `Phonebook`'s methods with a slightly different signature - `string` vs `peer.AddrInfo` for address representation.
-The main issue with that entries in `PeerStore` are identified by `PeerID` and each peer might have multiple addresses (versus the original WS peers with the only one `host:port` connectivity option.)
+The main issue is that entries in `PeerStore` are identified by `PeerID` and each peer might have multiple addresses (versus the original WS peers with the only one `host:port` connectivity option.)